maherfawaz/Apple-Picker/Assets/ReadMe_MaherFawaz.txt

   ___What creative additions did you make?
 How can we find them?___
 Added a main menu.
 Added a second tree.
+Added more colors for the apples.